 2. Use an Analog Cable

-The other method to bypass HDCP protocol is to use an analog cable instead of an HDMI cable.
+The other method to bypass the HDCP protocol is to use an analog cable instead of an HDMI cable.
 This method works because analog cables do not receive any HDCP protection.

 To use this method, connect your analog cable to your projector and proceed to stream your content.